-The percentage of people in Bryant who are college-educated is somewhat higher than the average US community of 21.84%: 28.03% of adults in Bryant have at least a bachelor's degree.
+The overall education level of Bryant is somewhat higher than in the average US city of 21.84%: 28.03% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Bryant in 2010 was $28,195, which is wealthy relative to Arkansas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $112,780 for a family of four.
 However, Bryant contains both very wealthy and poor people as well.